TheoremReach/AndroidSDK/README.md

 ### Manual:

-Download the latest version of the [TheoremReach Android SDK](https://github.com/theoremreach/AndroidSDK) and drop **theoremreach.3.5.0.aar** to the lib folder.
+Download the latest version of the [TheoremReach Android SDK](https://github.com/theoremreach/AndroidSDK) and drop **theoremreach.x.x.x.aar** to the lib folder.
 Ensure that Google Plays Ads are enabled in your app.

 ## Other platforms: